HermesPasser/comic-pub/README.md

  - ``--toc`` Adds a table of contents page at the end of the epub
  - ``--list-profiles`` List all the available profiles and their sizes
  - ``-p, --profiles DEVICE`` Set the target device (will be used to resize larger images down to its size). --list-profiles will list all available profiles. (default no profile)
+ ## GUI

+ To use the graphical user interface you have to launch the program without arguments (or double-click the main file if you OS is set to open .rb files with ruby).
+Note that you need to have tk bidings gem and the TkLib installed*

+``ruby main.rb``

+*: tklib is not needed on windows since the bidings will came with the required files

 # Requirements